Cruising La Crosse

 Behind the historic facades that day, costumed characters were portraying Oyen, Frank Powell and Dr. Adolph Gundersen, who founded the local hospital.
 John Satory, a former president of the historical society, has played Powell and merchant Mons Anderson.

-But this year, he was behind the counter of his Satori Arts shop on Pearl Street.
+But that year, he was behind the counter of his Satori Arts shop on Pearl Street.

 Another case held Doc Powell memorabilia, including a ruler stamped "White Beaver's Cough Cream and Wonder Worker," which Powell marketed with his friend William "Buffalo Bill" Cody, who often came to visit.